Tux, of Math Command: Features

-JavaScript Version
+JavaScript version

 Originally written in C language and based on the SDL library, TuxMath has been rewritten in JavaScript in 2022, allowing it to be played from a web browser or from a smartphone.

-The web version of TuxMath allows to play the game where the player has to solve operations to shoot comet TuxMath, but not the "factoroid" game.
+The web version of TuxMath allows playing the game where the player has to solve operations to shoot comet TuxMath, but not the "factoroid" game.
 It adds an "autolevel" option which adjusts the operations to the level of the player, levels with operations involving 3 numbers or more, a penalty (igloo destroyed) in the event of too many wrong answers.

 Reception and impact

 Distribution

 TuxMath is included in numerous Linux distributions, including the Edubuntu flavor of Ubuntu.
 It is included as a game on the ASUS Eee PC.
 It was also included on the Dish Network 721 PVR.

-Use in Schools
+Use in schools

-Numerous schools use TuxMath, and school newsletters, educational, software websites and publications mention it, often together with other open source educational software.
+Numerous schools use TuxMath, and school newsletters, educational, software websites and publications mention it, often together with other open-source educational software.